AnnaVargova/AutomationShield_wiki/LinkShield.md

 method.
 The board contains a programmable potentiometer as well, its state is returned in the range of 0–100% by the `referenceRead()` method.

+We remark that APIs for Simulink and possibly MATLAB are subject to ongoing work.

 # <a name="examples"/>Examples
 ## <a name="ident"/>System identification
 ## <a name="control"/>Feedback control